 Don’t instruct, or provide technical reference

-Discussion should do things that the other parts of the documentation do not.
-It’s not the place of a discussion to instruct the user in how to do something.
+Explanation should do things that the other parts of the documentation do not.
+It’s not the place of an explanation to instruct the user in how to do something.
 Nor should it provide technical describe.
 These functions of documentation are already taken care of in other sections.

 About the structure

 Why isn't this obvious?

 This structure is clear, and it works, but there is a reason why it's not so obvious, and that is the way the characteristics of each quadrant of the documentation overlap with those of its neighbours in the scheme.